 Venue Wi-Fi – a growth opportunity for operators

 Venue Wi-Fi.
 People expect to get guest Wi-Fi at venues.
-Most venues already have Wi-Fi, but too often it’s only best-effort and doesn’t utilize the full business value of Venue Wi-Fi with user engagement and analytics.
-This is an opportunity for operators to replace the existing Wi-Fi service with a carrier-class one, creating opportunities for venues that go far beyond keeping visitors happy.
-Venue Wi-Fi is an opportunity for service providers to grow their business and sell additional services to B2B customers while gaining additional Wi-Fi footprint for their subscribers.
+Most venues and businesses already have Wi-Fi, but too often it’s only best-effort and doesn’t utilize the full business value of guest Wi-Fi with user engagement and analytics.
+This is an opportunity for operators to replace the existing Wi-Fi service with a carrier-class one, creating opportunities for venues and businesses that go far beyond keeping visitors happy.
+Guest Wi-Fi is an opportunity for service providers to grow their business and sell additional services to B2B customers while gaining additional Wi-Fi footprint for their subscribers.

-To make it effective and easy for service providers to roll-out B2B and B2B2C Wi-Fi services to venues and enterprises.
+To make it effective and easy for service providers to roll-out B2B and B2B2C Wi-Fi services to venues and businesses.

 Aptilo Service Management Platform™ (SMP), powered with the new Aptilo Venue Wi-Fi (VWM) module, gives you one system to handle all Wi-Fi services.
 It features the right tools to provide a managed guest Wi-Fi service to venues and enterprises, and you can also enable the Carrier Wi-Fi, Wi-Fi Offload and Wi-Fi Calling features in the Aptilo SMP if you so choose.